Burakkylmz/Encoder-Only-Transformer/README.md

 ---

-## Geliştirme Yaklaşımı
+## Development Approach

-Bu proje bilinçli olarak **step by step** geliştirilmektedir.

-Her yeni aşamada şu yaklaşım izlenir:

-1. önce ilgili bileşenin amacı netleştirilir
+This project is intentionally developed **step by step**.

+At each stage, the following approach is followed:

+1. first, the purpose of the relevant component is clarified
-2. sonra minimal ama doğru implementation yazılır
+2. then a minimal but correct implementation is written
-3. ardından unit test eklenir
+3. then unit tests are added
-4. gerekirse kısa teknik açıklama ile dokümante edilir
-5. bir sonraki bileşene ancak önceki yapı anlaşılır hale geldikten sonra geçilir

-Bu yaklaşımın nedeni şudur:

-Bir mimariyi anlamaya çalışırken aynı anda çok fazla dosya, çok fazla abstraction ve çok fazla feature görmek öğrenmeyi zorlaştırır.
-Bu repository’de hızdan çok **anlaşılırlık**, **sorumluluk ayrımı** ve **test edilebilirlik** önemlidir.
+4. if necessary, it is documented with a short technical explanation
+5. the next component is only started after the previous structure is well understood

+The reason for this approach is:

+When trying to understand an architecture, seeing too many files, too many abstractions, and too many features at once makes learning difficult.
+In this repository, speed is less important than **clarity**, **separation of responsibility**, and **testability**.

 ---

-## Öğrenci / Contributor Workflow
+## Student / Contributor Workflow

-Bu repository, sadece bireysel öğrenme için değil; mentor kontrollü contributor geliştirme süreci için de uygundur.
+This repository is suitable not only for individual learning, but also for a mentor-controlled contributor development process.

-Önerilen contributor akışı:
+Recommended contributor flow:

-1. repository’yi clone et
+1. clone the repository
-2. environment’ı kur
-3. tüm testleri geçir
-4. mevcut mimariyi teknik olarak açıkla
-5. atanmış feature alanında kendi branch’in üzerinde çalış
+2. set up the environment
+3. pass all tests
+4. technically explain the current architecture
+5. work on your assigned feature area in your own branch
-6. test ekle
+6. add tests
-7. PR aç
+7. open a PR
-8. review sonrası merge al
+8. merge after review

-### Branch yaklaşımı
+### Branch approach

-- `main` yalnızca kontrollü ve temiz sürümler için korunmalıdır
-- contributor’lar feature branch üzerinde çalışmalıdır
+* `main` should be protected for clean and controlled versions
+* contributors should work on feature branches

-Örnek branch isimleri:
+Example branch names:

-- `feature/data-pipeline`
+* `feature/data-pipeline`
-- `feature/training-script`
+* `feature/training-script`
-- `feature/evaluation-metrics`
+* `feature/evaluation-metrics`

-Detaylı contributor ve öğrenci çalışma kuralları için:
+For detailed contributor and student working rules:

+Refer to:

-- `GUIDE.md`
+* `GUIDE.md`
-- `TASKS.md`
+* `TASKS.md`
-- `DECISIONS.md`
+* `DECISIONS.md`
-- `CHANGELOG.md`
+* `CHANGELOG.md`
-- `PROJECT_CONTEXT.md`
+* `PROJECT_CONTEXT.md`

-dosyalarına bakılmalıdır.

 ---

 ## Roadmap

-### Tamamlanan Ana Aşamalar
+### Completed Main Stages

-- project setup
+* project setup
-- config system
+* config system
-- embeddings
+* embeddings
-- attention core
+* attention core
-- feed forward
+* feed forward
-- encoder block
+* encoder block
-- stacked encoder
+* stacked encoder
-- pooling
+* pooling
-- classification head
+* classification head
-- full model
+* full model
-- factory layer
+* factory layer
-- trainer
+* trainer
-- metrics
+* metrics
-- package refactor
+* package refactor
-- test stabilization
+* test stabilization

-### Sıradaki Muhtemel Aşamalar
+### Upcoming Possible Stages

-- end-to-end training example script
+* end-to-end training example script
-- toy dataset / dataset utility
+* toy dataset / dataset utility
-- evaluation script
+* evaluation script
-- checkpoint save/load
+* checkpoint save/load
-- daha zengin metrics
+* richer metrics
-- sentence pair task
+* sentence pair task
-- ablation / pooling comparison experiments
+* ablation / pooling comparison experiments
-- docs ve architecture visual improvements
+* docs and architecture visual improvements

 ---

-## Kimler İçin Uygun

-Bu repository özellikle şu kişiler için uygundur:

-- **Transformer architecture** öğrenmek isteyen öğrenciler
-- teoriyi kodla bağlamak isteyen geliştiriciler
-- derslerinde öğretici bir repo kullanmak isteyen eğitmenler
-- hazır kütüphaneleri kullanmadan önce encoder mimarisinin içini görmek isteyen mühendisler

-Bu repo tamamen başlangıç seviyesi için tasarlanmış değildir.
-En çok faydayı, kod okuyarak öğrenmeye açık ve mimariyi gerçekten anlamak isteyen kişiler alır.
+## Who Is It For

+This repository is especially suitable for:

+* students who want to learn **Transformer architecture**
+* developers who want to connect theory with code
+* instructors who want to use an educational repository in their courses
+* engineers who want to understand the internals of encoder architectures before using ready-made libraries

+This repository is not designed for complete beginners.
+It is most beneficial for those who are comfortable learning by reading code and want to deeply understand the architecture.

 ---

-## Katkı
+## Contribution

-Bu proje eğitim odaklı bir repository’dir.

-Katkı yapmak isteyenler şu alanlarda katkı sunabilir:

-- test kapsamını genişletme
-- training example ekleme
+This is an education-focused repository.

+Those who want to contribute can do so in the following areas:

+* expanding test coverage
+* adding training examples
-- metrics iyileştirme
+* improving metrics
-- docs ve architecture notes geliştirme
+* improving docs and architecture notes
-- bug fix
+* bug fixes
-- küçük deneyler ve analizler
+* small experiments and analyses
-- contributor workflow iyileştirmeleri
+* contributor workflow improvements

-Katkı sunmadan önce repository’nin eğitim odaklı yapısını dikkate alın. Öncelik her zaman:

-- anlaşılabilirlik
-- modülerlik
-- test edilebilirlik
-- öğretici değer

-olmalıdır.
+Before contributing, consider the educational nature of the repository.
+Priority should always be:

+* clarity
+* modularity
+* testability
+* instructional value

 ---

-## Lisans
+## License

-Bu proje **MIT License** ile paylaşılacaktır.
+This project will be shared under the **MIT License**.

 ---

-## Son Not
+## Final Note

-Bu repository’nin amacı sadece çalışan bir model yazmak değildir.

-Buradaki asıl hedef:

-- bir mimariyi görünür hale getirmek
-- bileşenleri tek tek anlamak
-- temiz engineering disiplini göstermek
-- öğrenciyi kademeli olarak daha güçlü AI engineering işlerine hazırlamak
-- ve public olarak gerçekten faydalı bir öğrenme kaynağı oluşturmaktır
+The goal of this repository is not just to write a working model.

+The real goal here is:

+* to make an architecture visible
+* to understand components one by one
+* to demonstrate clean engineering discipline
+* to gradually prepare learners for more advanced AI engineering work
+* and to create a genuinely useful public learning resource